NREL/hive/README.md

 - 100% Python code

 The project is currently closed-source and in alpha development, with plans to open-source in summer of 2020.
-The developer API can be found at [docs/index.html](/docs/index.html).
+The developer API can be found by loading [docs/index.html](/docs/index.html) after downloading the HIVE repository.

 ## Dependencies

+At this point, HIVE

 HIVE has only two major dependencies.
 Uber H3 is a geospatial index which HIVE uses for positioning and search.
 PyYAML is used to load YAML-based configuration and scenario files.